May 23, 2022

 Click your avatar or user icon in the right top corner and then click the My account option.
 In the Security & privacy menu find the Additional security verification option.
 Click Create and manage app passwords.

 To make this option available, sign into the Azure portal and check the Multi-factor authentication settings page.
 Select the radio button “Allow users to create app passwords”.

 In the account options, select App password and click Create to create Office 365 app password.

 Enter the name for Office 365 app password, for example, Outlook365.
 Copy the generated password to the clipboard and save it in a safe place or write down the Office 365 password manually.
 You can remember the Office 365 app password if you wish.

 After you generate app specific passwords, you can apply them to Office 365 applications such as Outlook to log in.

 Multi-factor authentication and Office 365 app passwords are additional security options for authentication.
 Multi-factor authentication improves security but takes additional steps to authenticate.
 Use MFA when you are not sure that using a username/password pair is enough for you in terms of security.
 You can generate Office 365 app passwords if for some reason you don’t trust the classic username/password authentication method and if native multi-factor authentication methods cannot be applied in your situation.
 However, even if your security configuration is strict, having a backup is always a good idea.
-Consider Microsoft Office 365 backup to protect your data from loss brought about by different causes.
+Consider Microsoft Office 365 backup software to protect your data from loss brought about by different causes.